 The great thing about this home office is that there is plenty of room for everyone to get things done.
 Multiple people can spread out at the work table, while someone else can be working at the computer in the corner.
 Everyone is out of each others way and able to focus!

 2. Use a Two Sided Desk

 For a workspace that multiple people can use, we love our Tuscan Return Office Group.
 The bookshelves pack in a ton of storage space, and the floating desk enables two people to work simultaneously.
 This hardworking office makes homework hour much more enjoyable and frees up that dining table that’s been taken over by spelling note cards, algebra homework, and history books!

 3. Prettify Your Old Desk & Chair

 If you don’t have enough room in your home for a full on work room, you can always squeeze in a pretty desk + chair combo.
 But don’t just throw together odds and ends from elsewhere in your home.
-Give it some design sense with a spice-colored chair, leggy desk, and a chic striped bulletin board.
 Paint your old desk, reupholster a chair, be sure to add lighting, and hang a pretty bulletin board, this way your kids can have a workspace that motivates them to sit down and knock out their studies!

 Whether you squeeze a desk and chair into a main living space, an area off the kitchen, or simply into your child’s room, a large desk, comfortable chair, and pretty (and functional) accessories can go a long way to making the space inviting … cause let’s face it, offices aren’t usually places you want to spend time!
 For those small workspaces without tons of storage, we like using cute desktop organizers to keep together pencils, paper clips, and other necessities.